This simple and easy sourdough tortillas recipe lets you enjoy the benefits of properly prepared grains in a delicious tortilla.

 I love being to enjoy all of my favorite baked goods in sourdough form.
 Fermenting flour with a sourdough starter unlocks the nutrients of whole grains, and makes them easier to digest (source).

 This is a simple, easy sourdough tortilla recipe that we love to use to make taco shells, burritos, quesadillas, and more.
-You can even cut the tortillas into chip sizes, toast them in the oven, and make sourdough tortilla chips.
+You can even cut these whole wheat sourdough tortillas into chip sizes, toast them in the oven, and make sourdough tortilla chips.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.